killed/Github-Song-Status/README.md

+# Note

+This isn't completely done I need to work on finding out the rate limit because currently it'll delete your lastfm api key for spamming too much

 # Setup

 Firstly you will need to obtain a Last FM and Github API key and you can get them from here -